pedrolucasp/kind-examples/README.md

 - http://localhost/ -> frontend
 - http://localhost/api -> backend

-This is a bit more similar to what you would do in a normal web server, where you have a single entry point, and then you route everything through that, which we, cavemen are used to call it a reverse proxy.
-The ingress controller will handle all the routing for you, and it will also handle SSL termination, which is quite nice.
+This is a bit more like what you'd do with a regular web server — you have a single entry point and route everything through it.
+Us cavemen usually call that a reverse proxy.
+The Ingress controller basically takes care of all the routing for you, and it also handles SSL termination, which is pretty sweet.

-In order to do that we'll need to download the ingress ctrl deployment, we'll grab from the repository first:
+To get that working, we’ll need to install the Ingress controller.
+First, we’ll grab the deployment from the repo:

 ```
 curl -L